CallumBoase/react-into-html/readme.md

 * Anywhere that can serve a javascript file will do.

 ### Netlify hosting
-* One options is to set up Netlify site that imports your forked version of this repo and automatically publishes the `public` folder when you make a commit to the `main` branch.
+* One option is to set up Netlify site that imports your forked version of this repo and automatically publishes the `public` folder when you make a commit to the `main` branch.
 * A sample `netlify.toml` file to setup the build logic is included if you choose to use this method.
 * Full instructions on setting up Netlify auto-deploy from github are beyond the scope of this readme, but are easy to find online.